taro1121/api_project/README.md

 ### HOW TO USE ###
 1. Place unzipped file anywhere (i.e. under /Documents).
-2. From Terminal go to the unzipped folder and run 'npm install'
+2. From Terminal go to the unzipped folder and run 'npm install' (This should create "node_modules" folder).
-3. Run 'node server.js' to start server
+3. From Terminal run 'node server.js' to start server.
-4. Go to 'loclahost:8081' from browser
+4. Go to 'loclahost:8081' from browser.
 ######